thieu1995/mealpy/docs/source/pages/general/advances/model_parameter.rst

 **3. Get the parameters of the model**

-Using this method below will return model's parameters as a python dictionary.
+Using the method below will return the model's parameters as a Python dictionary.
+If you want to convert it to a string,  we recommend using the built-in
-If you want to convert it to string, we recommend to use built-in python method: str
+Python method: str().

 .. code-block:: python